CodedbyAli/etl-pipeline/README.md

 **Note:**
 - The `.env` file (which holds sensitive information like passwords) is excluded from version control.
 Use `.env.example` as a template.
-- If you have a large dataset, consider either including a small sample or providing instructions on how to obtain it.

 ## Getting Started